-- any substance (whether solid, liquid or gaseous) that is discharged, emitted or deposited in the environment in such volume, constituency or manner as to cause an alteration in the environment, or - · any discarded, rejected, unwanted, surplus or abandoned substance, or
+- any substance (whether solid, liquid or gaseous) that is discharged, emitted or deposited in the environment in such volume, constituency or manner as to cause an alteration in the environment, or - any discarded, rejected, unwanted, surplus or abandoned substance, or - any otherwise discarded, rejected, unwanted, surplus or abandoned substance intended for sale or for recycling, processing, recovery or purification by a separate operation from that which produced the substance, or waste facility means any premises used for the storage, treatment, processing, sorting or disposal of waste (except as provided by the regulations).

-- any otherwise discarded, rejected, unwanted, surplus or abandoned substance intended for sale or for recycling, processing, recovery or purification by a separate operation from that which produced the substance, or - any process, recycled, re-used or recovered substance produced wholly or partly from waste that is applied to land, or used as fuel, but only in the circumstances prescribed by the regulations, or - any substance prescribed by the regulations made under the Protection of the Environment Operations Act 1997 to be waste.
+- any process, recycled, re-used or recovered substance produced wholly or partly from waste that is applied to land, or used as fuel, but only in the circumstances prescribed by the regulations, or - any substance prescribed by the regulations made under the Protection of the Environment Operations Act 1997 to be waste.